- Shop Online

 Bruce Nauman, Please Pay Attention Please: Bruce Nauman’s Words; Writings and Interviews, ed.
 Janet Kraynak (MIT Press: 2002), pp. 335–38, 374.

-Leo Castelli Gallery, New York, by 1987.
-Donald Young Gallery, Chicago, by 1988.
-Private Collection, Madrid, by 1989.
-Sold, Donald Young Gallery, to Lannan Foundation, Los Angeles, 1990; fractionally sold and given to the Art Institute, 1997.
+[Leo Castelli Gallery, New York]; [Donald Young Gallery, Chicago, by 1988]; sold to private collection, Madrid, by 1989; [Donald Young Gallery, Chicago]; sold to Lannan Foundation, Los Angeles, 1990; fractionally sold and given to the Art Institute of Chicago, 1997.